 Talk to an NSCC counsellor

-- Receive emotional support, resources and possible accommodations
+- You'll receive emotional support, resources and possible accommodations.

 Talk to any NSCC employee

 - The employee will connect with NSCC’s Sexual Violence Prevention and Response Lead about your conversation.

 - Names don’t usually need to be provided at this point, but this can result in action, which may include opening an investigation.

 Talk to the Sexual Violence Prevention and Response Lead

 - Contact Gola Taraschi-Carr directly at 902-471-7536 or

 - This is not confidential, but Gola can explain options and processes and let you know what supports are available.